Road Race of Champions (FB class)

 Notes on the cars:

 - Brabham BT38 [26?]
 (Tom Klausler): New for Motul Rondel Racing in May 1972, replacing BT38/11, and raced by Carlos Reutemann.
 Also raced by Gerry Birrell at Albi, when Reutemann was away racing in the Canadian GP.
-Raced by Ronnie Peterson in the Brazilian F2 series.
+Reuteman left the Rondel team after the Hockenheim race at the beginning of october, following a disagreement over engine, and the car was raced by Ronnie Peterson in the Brazilian F2 series.
 Sold by Rondel to Tom Klausler (Palatine, IL) for Formula B in 1973, and won at Trois-Rivières in September.
-Then to Roy Witz (Arlington Heights, IL) for 1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
+Then advertised by Roy Witz (Arlington Heights, IL) in mid-1974, then John Kowalski (Berea, OH) for Formula Atlantic in 1975.
 Subsequent history unknown.

 - Brabham BT38 [15?]
 (Bill O'Connor): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
 Subsequent history unknown.

 - Brabham BT29 (William Brown): Bill Brown (Memphis, TN) qualified for the 1973 Formula B Run-Offs with a Brabham BT29.
 He scored nine points by winning the Lake Afton SCCA National in mid-August 1973 but was still on that total until near to the end of the season when picked upo two more points.
 Memphis is on the border of three Divisions, Southeast, Southwest and Midwest, and Brown faced a long haul to any National.
 He attended the Run-offs where he finished 10th.
 Previously, Brown had raced a Temple in Formula Super Vee and qualified for the Run-Offs in 1972.
-He returned in 1974, this time with a Chevrolet Camaro, when he was listed as Dr Bill Brown, so this is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
+Brown scored points in FB in a Brabham again in 1974 and 1975.
+He returned to the Runoffs in 1974 with a Chevrolet Camaro, when he was listed as Dr Bill Brown, so this is probably the Dr. William Russell Brown, a former SCCA racer, who died in 2004.
 Nothing more is known about the Brabham BT29.

 - Chevron B20 [71-1] (Jim Grob): The prototype Chevron B20 was completed in Formula B specification delivered to Jim Grob (Ft Lauderdale, FL) in time for the 1971 Run-Offs.
 Grob then raced the orange car at the Bogotá races in early 1972 and then in Southeast Div and Pro FB in 1972.
 He retained the car for 1973 and 1974, racing it in a total of four Run-Offs, before selling it to Peter Symonds (Rowley, MA) for the 1975 season.
 Symonds only raced it four times: two SCCA Regionals in 1975 and another two in 1976.
 Symonds advertised it in 1977.
 Its next owner was Jack Van Dell who raced it in Regionals in 1985.
 It was sold to Pierre Haverland (Belgium) in 1988 and then to Nelson Todd (Belfast, Northern Ireland) in 2000.
 To Laurent Fort (Arles, Provence, France) in 2006, then to Michael Henderson (Donaghadee, County Down, Northern Ireland) in 2007.